 Education about self-examination, early detection and screening has reduced the incidence of breast cancer in New Zealand.
+All women over the age of 20 should undertake a breast self-examination every month.
 Regular examination of your breasts will help you become familiar with how they normally look and feel.
 Any changes to your breasts will then be more evident.
 If you find any changes consult a health professional.
 Your GP can also perform a breast examination during your regular health check.